 5. Stay Calm and Flexible

 Lastly, it’s important to stay calm and flexible when dealing with flight time changes.
 While it can be frustrating, getting upset or angry won’t necessarily solve the issue.
-Keep in mind that airlines sometimes make schedule changes for reasons beyond their control, such as weather conditions or operational issues.

 Being patient and open to alternative solutions can go a long way in finding a resolution.